When Dark Matter Heats Up: A Model-Independent Search for Non-Cold Behavior: Results

-We now present the results using the BAO measurements, namely, $D_M/r_d$ from DESI DR1 and DESI DR2, combined with the CC dataset.
-Reconstructions using BAO data require a fixed value of the sound horizon at the drag epoch, $r_d$, which inevitably influences the results.
-For the CC+DESI data combination (and for all combinations considered hereafter where DESI is used), we adopt two distinct values of $r_d$: namely, $r_d = 149.3 \pm 2.7$ Mpc~\cite{eBOSS:2020yzd} and $r_d = 137 \pm 3.6$ Mpc~\cite{Arendse:2019hev}.
-The left column (excluding the upper plot) of Fig.~\ref{fig:wdm_gpr-kernel} presents the reconstructed graphs of $w_{\rm DM}$ for CC+DESI-DR1 and CC+DESI-DR2.
-Focusing on CC+DESI-DR1 for both choices of $r_d$, we notice mild evidence of $w_{\rm DM} < 0$ (at slightly more than 68\% CL) in the high-redshift regime\footnote{One can further notice that with the increase of $r_d$, the evidence of a non-null nature of $w_{\rm DM}$ is pronounced only in the high-redshift regime.} and of $w_{\rm DM} > 0$ in the intermediate-redshift regime.
+We now present the results using the BAO measurements, namely, $D_{\rm M}/r_{\rm d}$ from DESI DR1 and DESI DR2, combined with the CC dataset.
+As already argued, reconstructions using BAO data require a fixed value of the $r_{\rm d}$, which inevitably influences the results.
+For the CC+DESI data combination (and for all combinations considered hereafter where DESI is used), we adopt two distinct values of $r_{\rm d}$: namely, $r_{\rm d} = 149.3 \pm 2.7$~Mpc at 68\%~CL~\cite{eBOSS:2020yzd} and $r_{\rm d} = 137 \pm 3.6$~Mpc at 68\%~CL~\cite{Arendse:2019hev}, and perform the reconstructions of $w_{\rm DM}(z)$.
+These two choices are motivated by existing literature: the higher value of $r_{\rm d}$ has been reported by Planck 2018 ($r_{\rm d} = 147.09 \pm 0.26$~Mpc at 68\%~CL, Planck TT,TE,EE+lowE+lensing~\cite{Planck:2018vyg}) and by BAO measurements from the Sloan Digital Sky Survey combined with Big Bang Nucleosynthesis ($r_{\rm d} = 149.3 \pm 2.7$~Mpc at 68\%~CL)~\cite{eBOSS:2020yzd}, while a nearly model-independent approach based on low-redshift measurements yields a smaller value, $r_{\rm d} = 137 \pm 3.6$~Mpc~\cite{Arendse:2019hev}.
+According to the literature, there is currently no compelling evidence favoring either of these two values.
+Therefore, for completeness, we consider both a high and a low value of $r_{\rm d}$.
+In this work, we adopt the estimate from~\cite{eBOSS:2020yzd} (i.e., $r_{\rm d} = 149.3 \pm 2.7$~Mpc at 68\%~CL), since it is consistent with the Planck 2018 value within the same confidence level.
+The uncertainties in $r_{\rm d}$ for these two measurements are taken into account by applying the error propagation rule to derive the covariance matrix of $D_{\rm M}$ and to study how variations in $r_{\rm d}$ affect the reconstructed $w_{\rm DM}(z)$ and its associated uncertainty.\footnote{We note that for Fig.~\ref{fig:whisker-GPR}, where we calculate $w_{\rm DM}(z=0)$ for different $r_{\rm d}$ values, we use a few discrete $r_{\rm d}$ values solely to illustrate the trend in $w_{\rm DM}(z=0)$.} The left column (excluding the upper plot) of Fig.~\ref{fig:wdm_gpr-kernel} presents the reconstructed graphs of $w_{\rm DM}$ for CC+DESI-DR1 and CC+DESI-DR2.
+Focusing on CC+DESI-DR1 for both choices of $r_{\rm d}$, we notice mild preference for $w_{\rm DM} < 0$ (at slightly more than 68\% CL) in the high-redshift regime\footnote{One can further notice that with the increase of $r_{\rm d}$, mild preference of a non-null nature of $w_{\rm DM}$ is pronounced only in the high-redshift regime.
+It is important to note, however, that beyond $z \sim 2$, the amount of data, and consequently its constraining power, is limited.} and of $w_{\rm DM} > 0$ in the intermediate-redshift regime.
 However, in the low-redshift regime, $w_{\rm DM}$ is consistent with zero.
-This is particularly interesting because, although the evidence for $w_{\rm DM} \neq 0$ is statistically mild according to these datasets, the indication of a sign-changing behavior in $w_{\rm DM}$ warrants further investigation.
-When DESI-DR1 is replaced with DESI-DR2 in the combined dataset, and assuming $r_d = 149.3 \pm 2.7$ Mpc, the results remain nearly identical to those obtained with CC+DESI-DR1.
-Specifically, we continue to observe evidence for $w_{\rm DM} < 0$ at high redshifts and $w_{\rm DM} > 0$ at intermediate redshifts.
+This is particularly interesting because, although the hint for $w_{\rm DM} \neq 0$ is statistically mild according to these datasets, the indication of a sign-changing behavior in $w_{\rm DM}$ warrants further investigation.
+When DESI-DR1 is replaced with DESI-DR2 in the combined dataset, and assuming $r_{\rm d} = 149.3 \pm 2.7$ Mpc, the results remain nearly identical to those obtained with CC+DESI-DR1.
+Specifically, we continue to observe a mild preference for $w_{\rm DM} < 0$ at high redshifts and $w_{\rm DM} > 0$ at intermediate redshifts.
 However, these indications are slightly weakened when DESI-DR2 is used.
 Overall, the presence of a non-zero $w_{\rm DM}$ throughout the expansion history of the universe cannot be ruled out.